TEA1002: Levels

-Internally colors are stored in a 4 bit RGBI arrangement.
-There are three bits for the RGB components (generating 8 primary colors at full saturation but 75% luminance - similar to the EBU colour bars) and an inverter logic input bit that controls a variation of the base color (a 75% luminance decrease for white; a 50% chroma saturation decrease for all colors).
+Internally colors are stored in a 4-bit RGBI arrangement.
+There are three bits for the RGB components (generating 8 primary colors at full saturation but 75% luminance - similar to the EBU colour bars) and an inverter logic input bit that controls a variation of the base color (a 75% Luminance decrease for white; a 50% Chroma saturation decrease for all colors).

+The following table lists the internal signals and shows an approximation of the generated colors, as seen on a web standard sRGB monitor.
+Colors could be different when seen on an analog PAL CRT television.

 An alternate configuration of the chip allows it to output 95% luminance color bars - similar to BBC colour bars, more suited for usage in teletext decoders.